BSteffaniak/lazyaws/docs/Config.md

 to the right line in the file if you invoke it from the staging panel, for example.

-To tell lazygit which editor to use for the `e` command, the easiest way to do that is to provide an editPreset config, e.g.
+To tell lazyaws which editor to use for the `e` command, the easiest way to do that is to provide an editPreset config, e.g.

 ```yaml